 Stay informed & involved

 Thank you for your interest in the La Plata County Land Use & Development Code revision process.Your input and participation is crucial to the effort.
-We will use this list to keep you informed of upcoming steps in the project and opportunities for you to be involved.
+We will keep you informed of upcoming steps in the project and opportunities for you to be involved.
 Feel free to contact us at La Plata County with any questions, comments or input: Megan Graham, public affairs officer, (970) 382-3265.